datopian/nextjs-tailwind-mdx/README.md

 ## The setup

-* [x] NextJS + Tailwind.
+* NextJS + Tailwind.
 NextJS default tailwindcss example (https://github.com/vercel/next.js/tree/canary/packages/create-next-app)
-* [x] Common layout.
-Add a components/layout.js and use that to provide a standard them for all pages
+* Common layout.
+Add a components/layout.js and use that to provide a standard them for all pages.
+Customizable NavBar and Footer
-  * [x] Default Footer
-  * [ ] Default NavBar
-* [ ] We add markdown / MDX rendering support.
+* Markdown / MDX rendering support.
 All markdown/MDX in `/content/` gets auto-rendered into the site.
-* Support common public config e.g. site title etc (secret config in environment variables)
+* Support common public config e.g. site title etc (secret config in environment variables) **DONE:

-TODO: how do we do Layouts (theme).
-Several options https://nextjs.org/docs/basic-features/layouts (what i'm not clear is if you can pass options in `getLayout`)
+## Site config

+See `config` directory.

+## Content and Markdown

+### How to customize the content directory location?

+Open up `pages/[...slug].js` and change the `CONTENT_PATH` variable.

-## Customize the Theme
+## Theming

 We suggest you do the following:

-* [ ] Replace the favicon in `public/favicon.ico` or use the svg favicon ...
+* Replace the favicon in `public/favicon.ico` or use the svg favicon ...
-* [ ] Add a logo: add image to `public` e.g. then open `components/layout.js` and replace footer logo link
+* Add a logo: add image to `public` e.g. then open `components/layout.js` and replace footer logo link

 Tweaking the theme in general: open up `components/layout.js` and tweak away.